 Asked what makes an effective museum director, Rüger says we need to broaden our understanding of the role.
 “We often think of [the job] as the ‘next step up’ for the curator, but nowadays you run a rather complex organism, almost like a company – you have to have just as much interest in finance, security, stakeholder management and policy-driven issues,” he says.
 But he says at heart he is neither a businessman nor a radical.
 “Maybe I’m a conservative has-been – but despite all the technology our core activity is still to conserve, present, and study the collection,” he says.
 “The museum is of course also a space of communing where audiences are offered access to art in different ways, but there is something about the aura of the original, and it remains our main objective.”
 Maybe John Ruskin would approve after all.

-Additional reporting by Alexander Morrison
+Additional reporting provided by Alex Morrison